MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/extended-warranty.md

 To configure channel-specific setting in Commerce, follow these steps.

-1. Go to **Products and categories \> Warranty \> Warranty settings\> Channel Specific**.
+1. Go to **Products and categories \> Warranty \> Warranty settings\> Channel specific**.
-1. For **Prompt for warranty**, select one of the following values for your channel:
+1. In the **Prompt for warranty** column for your channel, do one of the following:
-    - **Enable** – A prompt for the warranty item will be sent when the warrantable item is added to the cart.
+    - Select the check box to enable the warranty item prompt.
+When enabled, a prompt for the warranty item will be sent when the warrantable item is added to the cart.
-    - **Disable** – A prompt for the warranty item will not be sent when the warrantable item is added to the cart.
+    - Clear the check box to disable the warranty item prompt.
+When disabled, no prompt for the warranty item will be sent when the warrantable item is added to the cart.
 1. Run the **1070** job to sync the data to the channel.

 ## Configure the warranty policy number sequence